selkies-project/selkies-gstreamer/README.md

 Please read [Using a TURN server](#using-a-turn-server).

+### I want to pass multiple screens within a server to another client using the WebRTC HTML5 web interface.

+You can start a new instance of `selkies-gstreamer` by changing the `DISPLAY` environment variable and setting a different web interface port in a different terminal to pass a different screen simultaneously to your current screen.

 ### I want to test a shared secret TURN server by manually generating a TURN credential from a shared secret.

 This step is required when you want to test your TURN server configured with a shared secret instead of the legacy username/password authentication.